keboola/connection-docs/templates/datahub/datahub.md

 properties, or tags from the DataHub destination component (writer).

 ## Prerequisites
+Before you start, have a working instance of DataHub and get an API token.

 ### Deploy DataHub
 In order to get started, you must have a working (and secure!) instance of DataHub deployed somewhere.
 There are detailed deployment docs for the following platforms and technologies: